theosotr/omtd-simple-workflows/README.md

 ./checkDiff.sh ../testOutput/ ../testOutputPDFToXMIRef/
 ```

-All scripts are available at `omtd-simple-workflows/scripts` directory.
+NOTES: All scripts are available at `omtd-simple-workflows/scripts` directory.
-The same examples can run and in the host machine.